 5. Africa straddles the equator

-With countries in the Northern Hemisphere as well as the Southern Hemisphere, it’s the only continent to encompass temperate zones in the north and temperate zones in the south – and with a whole lot of other climate areas and biospheres in between.
+With countries in the Northern Hemisphere and the Southern Hemisphere, it’s the only continent to encompass temperate zones in the north and in the south – and with a lot of other climate areas and biospheres in between.